risingwavelabs/risingwave-docs/cloud/PrivateLink-create-a-connection.md

 ## Prerequisites

-- You need to create a cluster with the Pro plan or Enterprise plan in RisingWave Cloud:
+- You need to create a project with the Pro plan or Enterprise plan in RisingWave Cloud:

-  - See [Choose a cluster plan](/cluster-choose-a-cluster-plan.md) for more information.
-Please note that Developer clusters do not support PrivateLink connections.
+  - See [Choose a project plan](/project-choose-a-project-plan.md) for more information.
+Please note that Developer projects do not support PrivateLink connections.

-  - The VPC you want to connect to and your cluster must be in the same region.
-If your preferred region is not available when creating a cluster, contact our [support team](mailto:cloud-support@risingwave-labs.com) or [sales team](mailto:sales@risingwave-labs.com).
+  - The VPC you want to connect to and your project must be in the same region.
+If your preferred region is not available when creating a project, contact our [support team](mailto:cloud-support@risingwave-labs.com) or [sales team](mailto:sales@risingwave-labs.com).

 - You need to set up a PrivateLink service in your VPC and make sure it runs properly.
 The following links might be helpful: